geopython/pycsw/docs/en/profiles.rst

 Enabling Profiles
 -----------------

 All profiles are disabled by default.
-To specify profiles at runtime, set the server.profiles value in the :ref:`configuration` to the name of the package (in ``profiles/``).
+To specify profiles at runtime, set the server.profiles value in the :ref:`configuration` to the name of the package (in the ``server/profiles`` directory).
 To enable multiple profiles, specify as a comma separated value.
 See :ref:`configuration` for more information.

 Testing
 -------